Between Icons and Imperialists

 With such a heavily politicised theme, the artists could have run the risk of repeating clichés and tried patterns, yet they have done an exceptional job in presenting artworks that are as thought-provoking as they are unique.
 The uncertainties of politics and fate may continue, but one thing is for sure: Expect great things in the future from Taqi Shaheen and Aamir Habib.

-This art review was originally published in the September 2013 issue of Newsline.
+This review was originally published in Newsline’s September 2013 issue.

 The opinions expressed in this article and the views shared by readers in the comment forum below do not necessarily reflect the editorial stance or policies of Newsline.